pdeleon-source/CS3050-Final-Project/README.md

 # CS3050-Final-Project

-Welcome to Team 10's Game of Chess!
+Welcome to a Game of Chess!
 Before you start please run the following in terminal:

 pip install -r requirements. txt